MeinChef/UDL-Loss-Fitting/README.md

 # Data

-We wanted to use data collected by the [Lower Saxon Ministry for the Environment, Energy and Climate Protection](https://www.umwelt.niedersachsen.de/startseite/) (Website in German).
+We use data collected by the [Lower Saxon Ministry for the Environment, Energy and Climate Protection](https://www.umwelt.niedersachsen.de/startseite/) (Website in German).
 Lower Saxony maintains a network of weather stations to measure air quality (Lufthygienisches Überwachungssystem Niedersachsen) whose most recent data can be downloaded [from their website](https://www.umwelt.niedersachsen.de/startseite/themen/luftqualitat/lufthygienische_uberwachung_niedersachsen/aktuelle_messwerte_messwertarchiv/messwertarchiv/download/).
 The data we used was obtained by selecting the station "Osnabrück".

 Selected Components:
 - "Luftdruck" (barometric pressure),